DanielRamos84/playwright-learning-project/README.md

 This test suite automates:

-1. **Authentication**: Secure login via API using environment variables for sensitive data.
+1. **Authentication**: Secure login via API using GitHub secrets in the `.yml` configuration file to handle sensitive data.
 2. **Clean Slate**: Deletes pre-existing articles to ensure a fresh start.
 3. **Article Creation**: Creates a new article via API and verifies its presence on the UI.
 4. **Article Deletion**: Removes the article through the UI and confirms its successful deletion.